mrevanschan/pizza-istio-demo/README.md

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Docker Desktop - please set resources to have at least 6 cpu cores and 8GB memory.
 Also please have kubenetues enabled
-* Istio - please run "export PATH=$PWD/bin:$PATH" in installation directory so you can use istioctl
+* Istio - please run "export PATH=$PWD/bin:$PATH" in installation directory so you can use istioctl in command line

 ## Install Steps
 Run the following from root directory: